ctfpilot/ci/README.md

 This workflow contains the Docker build and push system used throughout CTF Pilot.

-The wofklow requires the `repository` input to be specified.
+The workflow requires the `repository` input to be specified.

 #### Inputs